HPAI-BSC/ladder-of-intentions/docs/index.md

 There are taxonomies that seek to bridge the gap between existing architectures.
 However, when new architectures pop up, how do we cast them together?
 Is it all work that needs to be re-done?
 How do we ensure that the standardised _XAI_ questions reply in the same terms, and are comparable with the new architecture's substrate?

+In this webpage, the focus is to illustrate the logic and potential of this meta-architecture: the ladder of intentions.
+In an effort to make it more understandable, there is less focus on rigour and more on the intuitions and underpinning factors that could not make it into the paper itself, and refer to the paper for formal explanations as well as more in-depth examples of particular scenarios.

 ### Reification as the underpinning idea